 Leasing transactions are classified either as finance leases or as operating leases.
 Assets used under an operating lease are not capitalized.
 Lease payments to be made are recognized in profit or loss in the period in which they fall due.
 A finance lease is a leasing arrangement in which essentially all of the risks and rewards inherent in the ownership of the property are transferred to the lessee.
 Assets used under a finance lease are recognized at the present value of the minimum lease payments.
 Leasing contracts can be embedded within other contracts.
 If there is a separation obligation for an embedded leasing arrangement in accordance with IFRS rules, the contractual components are separated, and recognized and measured according to the respective rules.

-Investments, Associated Companies and Joint Ventures
+Investments, Associates and Joint Ventures

-Additionally, an impairment test is carried out in the presence of corresponding indications and, where necessary, an impairment is recognized.
+Additionally, an impairment test is carried out in the presence of corresponding indications and, where necessary, an impairment loss is recognized.
 The recoverable amount is determined in accordance with IAS 36 regulations.
 Impairment losses are reported in the result from investments in joint ventures and associates.